Joint Answering and Explanation for Visual Commonsense Reasoning: Introduction

-In summary, the contribution of this paper is three-fold: \begin{itemize} \item We revisit VCR from the perspective of coupling the Q$\rightarrow$A and QA$\rightarrow$R processes.
-With extensive probing tests, we find that separately treating the two processes, as adopted by existing VCR methods, is detrimental to visual reasoning, highlighting the necessity of coupling the answering and reasoning processes.
+In summary, the contribution of this paper is threefold: \begin{itemize} \item We revisit VCR from the perspective of coupling the Q$\rightarrow$A and QA$\rightarrow$R processes.
+With extensive probing tests, we find that separately treating the two processes, as adopted by existing VCR methods, is detrimental to visual reasoning.
 To the best of our knowledge, this work is among the first efforts to jointly explore the two processes in VCR. \item We propose a novel plug-and-play knowledge distillation enhanced framework.
-Our newly introduced QR$\rightarrow$A branch, serves as a proxy to couple Q$\rightarrow$A and QA$\rightarrow$R. \item We apply this framework on several baseline methods and conduct experiments on the VCR benchmark dataset.
-The experimental results evidently demonstrate both the effectiveness and generalization capability of the proposed method.
-The code has been released to facilitate other researchers\footnote{https://github.com/SDLZY/ARC.}. \end{itemize}
+Our newly introduced QR$\rightarrow$A branch serves as a proxy to efficiently couple Q$\rightarrow$A and QA$\rightarrow$R. \item We apply this framework to five baseline methods and conduct experiments on the VCR benchmark dataset.
+The results demonstrate both the effectiveness and generalization capability of our proposed framework.
+As a side product, the code has been released to facilitate other researchers\footnote{https://github.com/SDLZY/ARC.}. \end{itemize}

 The rest of this paper is structured as follows.
-We briefly review the related literature in Section \ref{sec: related work}, and then discuss the pitfalls of existing methods in Section \ref{sec: section3}, followed by our proposed ARC framework in Section \ref{sec: method}.
-Experimental setup and result analyses are presented in Section \ref{sec: experimental setup} and Section \ref{sec: experimental results}, respectively.
+We briefly review the related literature in Section \ref{sec: related work} and then discuss the pitfalls of existing methods in Section \ref{sec: section3}, followed by our proposed ARC framework in Section \ref{sec: method}.
+Experimental setup and results analyses are presented in Section \ref{sec: experimental setup} and Section \ref{sec: experimental results}, respectively.
 We finally conclude our work and outline the future work in Section \ref{sec: conclusion}.